sweattep/modern_quotes/README.md

 >There was no field.
 I just wanted to learn how to do something well.

+>You know you're a good leader, if people follow you, if only out of a sense of curiousity

 >execute bespoke, beautiful ideas

 >Can't cut corners with the IRS; percentages and deductions must be applied precisely.
 Rules ensure accuracy and adherence to regulations, unlike heuristic systems that could introduce variability and errors.